nirmorgo/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of 3 convolutional layers with 3X3 filters and 32 output channels and each convolution has a RELU activation and is followed by a 2X2 max pooling layer (code lines 14-19).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+After the third convolution we flatten the output (code line 20) and use 2 fully connected layers with 128 and 64 outputs, with RELU activations, and than another fully connected layer with no activation, that we have the final model output (lines 21-25).

+As a loss function for the model, i have used MSE since this is not a classification problem, but a regression problem (with a single output)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers after the fully connected layers in order to reduce overfitting (model.py lines 22 and 24).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 29).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 28).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road doing turns and driving through all the different terain types.

 For details about how I created the training data, see the next section.